 Heavenly Father, I pray that ______ would declare with his mouth that Jesus is Lord.
 That he would believe in his heart that God raised Jesus from the dead.
 Work in ______ heart to believe in You so that he may be justified.
 I pray that his mouth would profess his faith and salvation.

-Water Paint Shapes The 1 Year Curriculum introduces seven shapes to the child, beginning with the circle.
+The Basic 1 Year Curriculum introduces seven shapes to the child, beginning with the circle.
 Using black construction paper, cut out a large circle.
 Then, using minimal water, instruct your child to water paint the circle.
 As the child paints, talk about the shape.
 TIP: For little hands, jumbo paintbrushes are safer and easier to handle.

 The Curriculum introduces the child to 28 animals.
 This week's animal is the raccoon.